andymass/vim-matchup/README.md

 ### Tree-sitter integration

-_Note: Currently this feature is possible in neovim 0.5+ only._
+_Note: Currently this feature is possible in neovim only.
+Only the latest version of neovim is supported._

-match-up now has experimental support for language syntax provided by tree-sitter.
+match-up has support for language syntax provided by tree-sitter.
 The list of supported languages is available [here](https://github.com/andymass/vim-matchup/tree/master/after/queries).

 This feature requires manual opt-in in your init.vim and requires